IlyesOul/Robotics/README.md

-This is the 2023-2024 MHS Robotics GitHub!
+This is the 2024-2025 MHS Robotics GitHub!

-The repo contains our current code for the 2024 botball competition in the "Botball_2024" folder.
+The repo contains our current code for the 2025 Botball competition in the "Botball_2025" folder.

 This repo also consists of old cold that we took "inspiration" from for our current code.